IBM/TM-GCN/README.md

 # TM-GCN
-Pytorch code for our method called TM-GCN, a Dynamic Graph Convolutional Networks Using the Tensor M-Product
+Pytorch code for TM-GCN method, a Dynamic Graph Convolutional Networks Using the Tensor M-Product